 - Twin Creek Puppies – Established in 1999, Twin Creek Puppies is focused on producing Doodle breeds like the merle Goldendoodle with sound temperaments and excellent health.
 Their puppies are exposed to a puppy curriculum that includes an introduction to scents, sights and sounds, crate training, and socialization.

 - JennaLee Designer Doodles – JennaLee Designer Doodles offers mini, medium, and standard Goldendoodles that are raised with puppy culture protocols.
 Their breeding stock is carefully screened for health issues before they are bred to ensure that they produce puppies with sound physical and temperamental qualities.

-You can also check out our 10 best Goldendoodle breeders for more options.
+You can also check out our list of Goldendoodle breeders for more options.

 Meanwhile, if you want to save a dog’s life and spend less at the same time, adoption is your best option.
 You can check out our ultimate guide to dog adoption for some tips.

 The following are some rescues you can contact to find a merle Goldendoodle:

 - International Doodle Owners Group (IDOG) Rescue – IDOG Rescue is a foster-based rescue dedicated to saving and rehoming abandoned Labradoodles and Goldendoodles like blue merle Goldendoodles.
 Rescued dogs are given proper medical attention, vaccinated, spayed or neutered, and microchipped.

 - Doodle Dandy Rescue – Doodle Dandy Rescue focuses on rescuing, rehabilitating, and rehoming dogs such as merle Goldendoodles.
 They are a volunteer-based rescue that partners with shelters and provides training and vet care for rescued dogs.